GMMDMDIDEMS/abbreviation-extractor/README.md

-# acronym-extractor
+# abbreviation-extractor
-An acronym extractor written in Rust
+An abbreviation extractor written in Rust